callum-hart/immutable-styles/docs/features.md

 ### Server-Side

-Compiling Immutable Styles server-side (and of course architecture permitting) would enable more features such as:
+Compiling Immutable Styles server-side (and of course infrastructure permitting) would enable more features such as:

 - Styles based on experiments
 - Styles specific to locale